-In the period under review, sales of the parent company amounted to \notin 2.0 million (prior year: \notin 1.4 million) and result mainly from services rendered to the Group's subsidiaries.
+In the period under review, sales of the parent company amounted to \in 2.0 million (prior year: \in 1.4 million) and result mainly from services rendered to the Group's subsidiaries.

-Other operating income rose to \notin 6.2 million (prior year: \notin 1.9 million) and mainly comprises income relating to other periods from the reversal of accruals (especially for the employee stock ownership program) as well as foreign currency effects.
+Other operating income rose to € 6.2 million (prior year: € 1.9 million) and mainly comprises income relating to other periods from the reversal of accruals (especially for the employee stock ownership program) as well as foreign currency effects.

-Adjusted for effects from employee stock ownership programs, personnel expenses in fiscal year 2016 amounted to \in 1.3 million (prior year: \in 1.8 million).
+Adjusted for effects from employee stock ownership programs, personnel expenses in fiscal year 2016 amounted to € 1.3 million (prior year: € 1.8 million).
 The decline results from the decision of CEO Ralph Dommermuth to waive his right to Management Board remuneration for the fiscal year 2016 and the following years.
 As in the past, Mr. Ralph Dommermuth will continue to drive the company's long-term development and value growth, and will participate in the company's success as the major shareholder via dividends.

-Other operating expenses increased to \notin 14.0 million (prior year: \notin 9.3 million) and mostly comprise legal, auditing and consulting fees (\notin 12.2 million; prior year: \notin 4.4 million).
+Other operating expenses increased to € 14.0 million (prior year: € 9.3 million) and mostly comprise legal, auditing and consulting fees (€ 12.2 million; prior year: € 4.4 million).